 Now, more than a dozen years on, we have evidence that it really can be done.
 The partners have mobilized the human and financial resources to conserve over 82,000 critical acres across the region.
 Like most challenges worth taking on, it wasn’t easy.

 We created a unique approach to collaborative conservation with these five organizations that we have yet to see copied anywhere, despite powerful evidence that a partnership among organizations with different roles and domains can work.

 Yes, we had to make course corrections along the way.
 We’ve had to spend considerable time and energy on interpersonal communication and negotiation among the partners, as we asked them to do things that nonprofits rarely do.
 The results, I hope, speak for themselves.

 Your Partner’s Success

-It’s important to bring a certain mindset to any collaboration.
-From first-hand experience I’ve developed a set of principles for successful collaboration that apply internally as well as externally.
+It’s important to bring a certain mindset to any collaboration which we call the collaboration mindset.
+From first-hand experience, I’ve developed a set of principles for successful collaboration that apply internally as well as externally.
 They may sound simple, but they require serious commitment:

 · Both parties must perceive that agreements are fair.
 Goals should be attainable and payoffs achievable.

 · I don’t expect to reach my goal before my partners reach theirs.